jcoliz/PlaidQuickstartBlazor/Tests.Functional/README.md

 1. Run the app in the background, e.g. using "startbg.ps1" from this directory
 2. "dotnet test" from this directory

+Note that if you haven't run tests in a while, the token has likely expired.
+You can fix your existing token by loading the site in the browser (using the instance but up by startbg.ps1) and choosing the "Fix Token" flow.
+Be sure to give access to ALL NINE accounts, or the tests will fail.

 ## TODO: Run tests against deployed environment

 This is not complete yet.
 When it's done, it will look something like...